Cycling Col Du Portet Summer21Cycling Col Du Portet Summer21

 Dear cyclists,

-It will be closed to all motorized vehicles from 8.30am to 6pm, from Saturday July 6, 2024 to Sunday September 1, 2024; (except for those entitled to use the pass, declared to the Mairie, and vehicles on the descent).
+This will be closed to all motorised vehicles from 8.30am to 6pm, from Saturday 5 July 2025 to Sunday 31 August 2025 (except for those entitled to a pass, which must be obtained from the Mairie).

 You'll need courage